fsharp/fsharp.org/testimonials/index.md

 <a id="bohdan-szymanik-1" class="testimonial-anchor"> &nbsp; </a>
 ---

-> Bohdan ... shows F#'s use for performing aggregations over large datasets, taking advantage of cpu and io parallelism
+> Bohdan ... shows F#'s use for performing aggregations over large datasets, taking advantage of CPU and IO parallelism

 1. **Bohdan Szymanik**
 2. [permalink](#bohdan-szymanik-1)

 Bohdan Szymanik, CTO at Kiwibank, is keen to show how he's been using F# for analysis tasks within the bank.
-He'll provide an intro to the language then show its use for performing aggregations over large datasets, taking advantage of cpu and io parallelism, and data presentation through charting and image generation.
+He'll provide an intro to the language then show its use for performing aggregations over large datasets, taking advantage of CPU and IO parallelism, and data presentation through charting and image generation.

 <div class="keywords">financial services, data, analysis</div>